Vincenzoos/CrunchyCravingsEcom/docs/High-level_System_Architecture.md

 ### Relationships
 - **users** to **products**:
-  - **Type**: Many-to-Many (A user can have zero or more items in their cart, and a product can be in the cart of zero or more users), represented by bridging table `cart_items`.
+  - **Type**: Many-to-Many (A user can have zero or more items in their cart, and a product can be in the cart of zero or more users). represented by bridging table `cart_items`.

   - **cart_items**: Represents items in a user's cart.